Rambler American: Collectibility

 More than 50 years after it was produced, the mission of the first-generation Rambler American as "an affordable, stylish people mover hasn't changed - though now it's rolling stingily down the road as a collector's item rather than a daily beater."
 The economical car "that put Detroit on notice is one of today's most affordable, fun collectibles."

 Benefiting from network television exposure, the 1962 Rambler American convertible became "a hot ticket item" for collectors after it began to appear regularly on 3rd Rock from the Sun with owners of rusty cars asking high prices and prime examples commanding upward of $14,000.
 A fully restored 1962 convertible was given to Mitt Romney on his 60th birthday by his son, Tagg, in 2008.

 While some sedans may not be particularly sought after because they were "just basic, reliable, unpretentious transportation for practical people," but examples like a 1968 Rambler American two-door with three-on-the-tree transmission that are "shockingly original" can become quite appealing.

-The "outlandishly adorned" limited-edition, midyear addition to the Rambler line "built under the aegis of the Hurst shifter people" is unique.
-The SC/Rambler has a strong collector following, with websites, clubs, and a registry.
+The limited-edition, midyear addition to the Rambler line "built under the aegis of the Hurst shifter people" is unique.
+The SC/Rambler has a strong collector following with websites, clubs, and a registry.

 The SC/Rambler has become a popular muscle car to replicate because of the ease of installing a powerful AMC V8 drivetrain into one of the large number of inexpensive 1966 through 1969 Rambler Americans.
 To identify a true SC/Rambler, it must be a hardtop and the vehicle identification number must have the letter M in the third digit and the engine code of X as the seventh digit.
 Additionally, there is a stamped number hidden behind the steering box that has the letter X (indicating a factory 390 car) followed by the last 6 digits of the VIN which should match the numbers on the dash tag.

 Most SC/Ramblers took extensive abuse, as they were raced hard, and stories are told of cars being sold with their time slips passing along with the vehicle.
 According to Old Cars Weekly magazine, "a No. 1 condition example can still be had for mid-five figures.
 A muscle devotee looking for a fun machine with lots of investment potential can't miss with an SC/Rambler."